dendronhq/dendron-site/vault/dendron.topic.vaults.self-contained.md

 works for both local and remote vaults.
 Different from regular vaults, self contained local vaults are not included in the git repository of the workspace they are in.

 > ⚠️ Adding workspace vaults or seed vaults, using the `Vault Convert` or `Vault Remove` command are not supported.
 Many other features have not been
-> thoroughly tested with self contained vault, and may not work correctly.
+> thoroughly tested with self contained vault, and may not work correctly yet.